PeteLawler/pronouncepwgen/Readme.txt

 INSTALLING

-Just copy PronouncePwGen.dll to the same directory where KeePass.exe is located and KeePass should automatically recognize and load the plugin.
+Just copy PronouncePwGen.plgx to the same directory where KeePass.exe is located and KeePass should automatically recognize and load the plugin.

 USAGE